RobotPatient/Universal_hal/docs/API/platform/Usage.md

 !!! note
 	You can click on the checkmarks above to check them off your list ;)

+### Clocks
+Clockgenerators are not set by this implementation.
+It only hooks the peripheral up to existing clockgenerators.
+These generators have to be set-up by your own integrating code or software framework.

+Some frameworks like Arduino and ASF using the Atmel Start tool will configure most of the stuff under the hood.
+It is almost pure coincidence that both frameworks use the same default clockgenerators for the main clock and peripheral clocking.

+Both frameworks have clockgenerator 0 set-up with a frequency of 48 (Arduino) or 8 MHz (ASF).
+And clockgenerator 3 set-up with a frequency of 32.768KHz.

+!!!
+Warning
+	The Sercom needs two clocks to function, a slow one (< 100 KHz) and a fast one (>= $2 \cdot f_{SCL}$ ).
+The fast clock is used for operation in host-mode, the slow one is used for used for internal timing and synchronisation.

 ### GPIO pinmux settings

 Besides setting the i2c_inst_t struct the pins have to be linked to the hardware peripheral using the SAMD's built-in pinmux.
 This can be done with the gpio_set_pin_mode function: